 [Look Inside: Don DeLillo’s White Noise on Amazon]

 “DeLillo is a very interesting mover,” Ladbrokes spokesperson Alex Donohue tells the Guardian.
 “This seems to be the outside choice the literary betting public have latched on to.”
 Donoghue also noted that there had been heavy betting on Murakami, but that support for the Japanese novelist is now waning.
 If DeLillo wins, he will be the first American to win the Prize since Toni Morrison in 1993.
-The Nobel Prize in Literature is the world's most prestigious literary award, worth almost $1.2 million, and virtually guaranteeing global fame.
-The Nobel Committee is notoriously secretive about the judging process, and has awarded the Prize to both well-known and obscure writers (such as last year's winner, Svetlana Alexievich, or the relatively unknown French novelist Patrick Modiano.)
+The Nobel Prize in Literature is the world’s most prestigious literary award, worth almost $1.2 million, and virtually guaranteeing global fame.
+The Nobel Committee is notoriously secretive about the judging process, and has awarded the Prize to both well-known and obscure writers (such as last year’s winner, Svetlana Alexievich, or the relatively unknown French novelist Patrick Modiano.)
 Previous winners include W.B.
 Yeats, T.S.
-Eliot, Ernest Hemingway, Samuel Beckett, and Seamus Heaney.Most INTERESTING FINDS on Amazon]
+Eliot, Ernest Hemingway, Samuel Beckett, and Seamus Heaney.Up to 70% off on Hottest Amazon Deals]